In this article:

 Key Takeaways:

-• Most home improvements aren’t directly tax deductible, but some exceptions apply.
+- Most home improvements and repairs aren’t directly tax deductible, but some exceptions apply.

 Remember, keeping good records of receipts and invoices for home improvements is crucial.
 Consulting a tax professional can help you understand how these concepts apply to your specific situation and maximize your tax benefits.